Cezero/dnd_tools/packages/shared/docs/feature-system/validation-schemas.md

 The feature system uses Zod validation schemas to ensure type safety and data integrity across all API operations.
 These schemas provide runtime validation, automatic error messages, and TypeScript type generation for the feature system's complex data structures.

 The validation layer follows the shared [Validation Schema Patterns](../application-overview/validation-schemas.md) with feature-specific validation rules and constraints.
+The system uses a unified entity approach where all feature effects are handled through a single `FeatureEntitySchema`.

 **Source File**: `packages/shared/schema/src/feature.ts`